 Kirwan’s on the Wharf and Samuel Beckett’s

 749 Wharf St., SW; 2800 South Randolph St., Arlington

 Owner and Tipperary native Mark Kirwan is behind these two authentically Irish gastropubs.
-For the new Wharf location, he even brought in Irish carpenters to construct the waterfront space with materials from the Emerald Isle.
-Head over to the waterfront on St. Patrick’s Day for live music, Irish dancers, and Guinness specials.
-At both you’ll find from-scratch dishes like a stellar Shepard’s pie made with braised lamb or a creamy Dublin coddle (Kirwan’s) or Howth fish cakes (Beckett’s).
+Head to both for music, Irish dancers, and Guinness specials, plus from-scratch dishes like a stellar Shepard’s pie made with braised lamb or a creamy Dublin coddle.

 Murphy’s Grand Irish Pub

 Old Town is home to a large Irish-American community and several pubs, and this stalwart is among the best.
 Listen to live music nightly, or sip a stout alongside bangers and mash.
 On St. Patrick’s Day, doors open at 8 AM (no cover) with live music and Irish dancing all day.

 Georgetown’s historic pub has been a neighborhood fixture for 86 years and is still run by the Martin family—originally from Galway.
 Expect plenty of food and drink specials for St. Patrick’s Day, including potato-leek soup, lamb stew, Irish coffee (hot or iced) and a Guinness-Bailey’s ice cream float for dessert.